JJHick95/oop_ds-west-082420/README.md

-# 4. Describe the relationship of classes and objectes, and learn to code classes
+# 4. Describe the relationship of classes and objects, and learn to code classes

 Each object is an instance of a **class** that defines a bundle of attributes and functions (now, as proprietary to the object type, called *methods*), the point being that **every object of that class will automatically have those proprietary attributes and methods**.